 In addition, if you have any medical conditions or take any medications, you should consult your doctor before consuming butterfly pea flowers in order to avoid any possible adverse interactions.

 Butterfly Pea as a Food

 In Southeast Asia, Butterfly Pea is used as a natural food coloring.
-In traditional Thai cooking, butterfly pea flowers are squeezed for their blue extract, which is then mixed with coconut milk and other base ingredients to naturally color Thai desserts in blue and purple.
-‘Nam dok anchan’ is a syrupy and refreshing indigo-blue drink commonly consumed in Thailand made with butterfly pea flowers, honey and sugar syrup.
+In traditional Thai cooking, the flowers are squeezed for their blue extract, which is then mixed with coconut milk and other base ingredients to naturally color Thai desserts blue and purple.
+‘Nam dok anchan’ is a syrupy and refreshing indigo-blue drink commonly consumed in Thailand made with the flowers, honey, and sugar syrup.

 In Burmese and Thai cuisines, the flowers are also dipped in batter and fried.
-Butterfly pea flower tea is made from the ternatea flowers and dried lemongrass and changes color depending on what is added to the liquid, with lemon juice turning it purple.
+Butterfly pea flower tea is made from the flowers and dried lemongrass.
+The tea changes color depending on what is added to the liquid, with lemon juice turning it purple.

-In Malay cooking, an aqueous extract is used to colour glutinous rice for ‘kuih ketan’ and in ‘nyonya chang’.
+In Malay cooking, an aqueous extract is used to color glutinous rice for ‘kuih ketan’ and in ‘nyonya chang’.

 In Kelantan, east Malaysia, locals add a few buds of this flower in a pot while cooking white rice to add a bluish tint to the rice known as ‘nasi kerabu’.